Frank Delaney: Writing career

-Delaney's first book, James Joyce's Odyssey (1981), was well received and became a best-seller in the UK and Ireland.
+Delaney said in a 2014 interview that he had wanted to be a novelist since childhood.
+“I’ve always relished the power of the tale,” he said, “how it grabs us and then absorbs us, and casts a spell over us, and teaches us."
+His first book, James Joyce's Odyssey (1981), was well received and became a best-seller in the UK and Ireland.
 He wrote and presented the six-part documentary series The Celts (1987) for the BBC, and wrote the accompanying book.
 He subsequently wrote five books of non-fiction (including Simple Courage), ten novels (including Ireland, Venetia Kelly's Traveling Show and Tipperary), one novella, and a number of short stories.
 He also edited many compilations of essays and poetry.

 Delaney wrote the screenplay for an adaptation of Goodbye, Mr. Chips (2002), which starred Martin Clunes and was shown on ITV in Britain, and in the Masterpiece Theatre series in the United States.
 His articles were published by newspapers in United States, the UK and Ireland, including on the Op-ed pages of The New York Times.
-He was a frequent public speaker, and was a contributor and guest on National Public Radio (NPR) programmes.
+He was a frequent public speaker, and was a contributor and guest on NPR programmes.

-On Bloomsday 2010, Delaney launched Re:Joyce, a series of short weekly podcasts that go page-by-page through James Joyce's Ulysses, discussing its allusions, historical context and references.
-These are housed on www.frankdelaney.com.
+On Bloomsday 2010, Delaney launched Re:Joyce, a series of short weekly podcasts that went page-by-page through James Joyce's Ulysses, discussing its allusions, historical context and references.

+Private life and death

 Delaney lived in Ireland, England and the USA.
-He was married firstly to Eilish Kelliher, with whom he had three sons, Frank, Bryan and Owen.
-He subsequently was married to Susan Collier, Salley Vickers, and Diane Meier respectively.
+He was married firstly to Eilish Kelliher, with whom he had three sons.
+He was subsequently married to Susan Collier, Salley Vickers, and Dana Mayer.

+Frank Delaney died on 21 February 2017 at the age of 74 in Litchfield County, Connecticut, USA.